Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 The CMB monopole affects the CMB anisotropies in several ways.
 Most importantly, for larger $T_0$, photons decouple from baryons at lower redshift, since more ionizing photons are present in the Wien-tail of the CMB.
 This effect is amplified because of the exponential dependence of the atomic level populations on the ratio of the ionization potentials and CMB temperature.
 In addition, increasing $T_0$ lowers the expansion timescale of the Universe and the redshift of matter-radiation equality, while increasing the photon sound speed.
 Some of these effects are also produced by varying $\neff$; however, the effects of $T_0$ on the ionization history and photon sound speed are distinct.

-With CMB data alone, the determination of $T_0$ is degenerate with other parameters (as we discuss in more detail below), but the addition of other data sets breaks this degeneracy.
+With CMB data alone, the determination of $T_0$ is degenerate with other parameters, but the addition of other data sets breaks this degeneracy.
 Marginalized posterior distributions for $T_0$ are shown in Fig.~\ref{fig:T0}.
 Using \COSMOREC, we find \beglet

-\endlet This is in excellent agreement with the COBE/FIRAS measurement, $T_0=2.7255\pm 0.0006\,{\rm K}$ \citep{Fixsen1996, Fixsen2009}.
-Similar results are obtained with \RECFAST.
+\endlet and similar results are obtained with \RECFAST.
+This is in excellent agreement with the COBE/FIRAS measurement, $T_0=2.7255\pm 0.0006\,{\rm K}$ \citep{Fixsen1996, Fixsen2009}.
 These measurements of $T_0$ reach a precision that is comparable to the accuracy obtained with interstellar molecules.
 Since the systematics of these independent methods are very different, this result demonstrates the consistency of all these data.
 Allowing $T_0$ to vary causes the errors of the other cosmological parameters to increase.
 The strongest effect is on $\theta_{\rm MC}$, which is highly degenerate with $T_0$.
 The error on $\theta_{\rm MC}$ increases by a factor of roughly $25$ if $T_0$ is allowed to vary.
-The error on $\Omb h^2$ increases by a factor of about 4, while the errors on $\ns$ and $\Omc h^2$ increase by factors of 1.5--2.
-The other cosmological parameters are largely unaffected by variations in $T_0$.
+The error on $\Omb h^2$ increases by a factor of about 4, while the errors on $\ns$ and $\Omc h^2$ increase by factors of 1.5--2, and the other cosmological parameters are largely unaffected by variations in $T_0$.
 Because of the strong degeneracy with $\theta_{\rm MC}$, no constraint on $T_0$ can be obtained using \Planck\ data alone.
 External data, such as BAO, are therefore required to break this geometric degeneracy.

 It is important to emphasize that the CMB measures the temperature at a redshift of $z\approx 1100$, so the comparison with measurements of $T_0$ at the present day is effectively a test of the constancy of $aT_{\rm CMB}$, where $a \approx 1/1100$ is the scale-factor at the time of last-scattering.
 It is remarkable that we are able to test the constancy of $aT_{\rm CMB}\equiv T_0$ over such a large dynamic range in redshift.
 Of course, if we did find that $aT_{\rm CMB}$ around recombination were discrepant with $T_0$ now, then we would need to invent a finely-tuned late-time photon injection mechanism\footnote{Pure energy release in the form of heating of ordinary matter would leave a Compton $y$-distortion \citep{Zeldovich1969} at these late times \citep{Burigana1991, Hu1993, Chluba2011therm}.} to explain the anomaly.
 Fortunately, the data are consistent with the standard $T_{\rm CMB}\propto (1+z)$ scaling of the CMB temperature.